BB-Graph: A Subgraph Isomorphism Algorithm for Efficiently Querying Big Graph Databases: EXPERIMENTS and EVALUATION

 \section{EXPERIMENTS and EVALUATION}

-We compare the performances of BB-Graph, Cypher and GraphQL on Population Database supplied by Kale Yaz{\i}l{\i}m which consists of a directed graph with 70 millions of nodes, and WorldCup Database supplied public by Neo4j Team which consists of a directed graph with 45 thousands of nodes.
-In Table \ref{table:databaseFeatures}, features of Population Database and WorldCup Database are given in a detailed way.
-We should note that Population Database is much bigger than the ones used in \cite{lee2012depth}, as shown in Table \ref{table:databaseFeatures}.
+We compare the performances of BB-Graph, Cypher and GraphQL on Population Database and Bank Database which both are provided by Kale Yaz{\i}l{\i}m, which consist of directed big graphs with 70 millions of nodes and 100 thousands of nodes, respectively.
+In addition, we also use WorldCup Database, which is publicly available by Neo4j Team, which consists of a directed graph with 45 thousands of nodes.
+In Table \ref{table:databaseFeatures}, features of Population, Bank and WorldCup Databases are given in detail.
+As can be noticed, Population Database is much bigger than the ones used in \cite{lee2012depth}, as shown in Table \ref{table:databaseFeatures}.

-For the experiments, we use 10 real-world queries for Population Database and 5 real-world queries for WorldCup Database where each query has different number of nodes and relationships and also has different types of node labels and relationships.
+For the experiments, we use 10 real-world reasonably complex queries for Population Database and 5 real-world queries for each of WorldCup and Bank Databases where each query has different number of nodes and relationships and also has different types of node labels and relationships.
 For each query, BB-Graph and Cypher experiments have been repeated 10 times, and the averages of the elapsed times are used.
-For all GraphQL experiments refinement-level was adjusted to 1 and the refining process has been repeated as many times as the number of nodes in a query graph.
+For all GraphQL experiments refinement-level is adjusted to one (1) and the refining process has been repeated as many times as the number of nodes in a query graph.
 In the experiments of these three algorithms, all the exact matches are found in a continuous time interval without any break.
 The total elapsed time is calculated in order to compare the performances of the algorithms.